svn2github/ninjafirewall/trunk/readme.txt

 = Strong Privacy =

 Unlike a Cloud Web Application Firewall, or Cloud WAF, NinjaFirewall works and filters the traffic on your own server and infrastructure.
-That means that your sensitive data (contact form messages, customers credit card number, login credentials etc) remain on your server and is not routed through a third-party company's servers, which could pose unnecessary risks (e.g., employees accessing your data or logs in plain text, theft of private information, man-in-the-middle attack etc).
+That means that your sensitive data (contact form messages, customers credit card number, login credentials etc) remains on your server and is not routed through a third-party company's servers, which could pose unnecessary risks (e.g., employees accessing your data or logs in plain text, theft of private information, man-in-the-middle attack etc).

 = IPv6 compatibility =